Laurens-HanzeLink/whis/book/src/part4-core-advanced/ch14b-local-transcription.md

 ## Ollama Integration

-For polishing transcripts locally, Whis integrates with Ollama - a popular local LLM server.
+For post-processing transcripts locally, Whis integrates with Ollama - a popular local LLM server.

 ### The `ollama.rs` Module